 'Virgil' explained that all the worlds in the Aardwolf system were now encased in a layer of artificial, sentient particles.
 These particles were interacting intellectually and physically at such a ferocious speed they appeared to be structured storms.
 Anorthoclase-Rhyolite later compared the clouds to transapientechHyperfog, an advanced form of utility fog which was unknown when the colony was first lost.
 It seems that the ahuman Red Dwarf Kings had developed hyperfog technology independently during their long isolation.

-A steady rain of mnemonic particles dropped from the hyperfog clouds into the sea, where the aquatic life collected them and delivered them to the computronium seafloor.
-The memories were ordered and stored there for the deep future.
-The sea life was not self-aware, but had an unparalleled joy in life and the present moment.
+As reported by the Silicon Generation ambassador, a steady rain of mnemonic particles drop from the hyperfog clouds into the sea, where the aquatic life collect them and deliver them to the computronium seafloor.
+The memories are ordered and stored there for the deep future.
+The sea life is not self-aware, but has an unparalleled joy in life and the present moment.

-Virgil then conducted Anorthoclase-Rhyolite into the !Kung domes, where the colonists were were now living at one ten-millionth of normal speed; they had not yet discovered what had happened to them.
+Virgil then conducted Anorthoclase-Rhyolite into the !Kung domes, where the colonists were were now living at one ten-millionth of normal speed, in a condition of biostasis that allows them to move very slowly.
+Because of an illusion of normality maintained by the hyperfog they had not yet discovered what had happened to them.
 As far as the (former) human inhabitants of Aardwolf are concerned, less than half a standard day had elapsed since the event that changed them into their present state.

 The avatar referred to the system of three-speed subjective time on Aardwolf as chronotomy: existing at several different subjective speeds simultaneously.
 The colonists were living at a very slow rate; other entities, such as Virgil emself, were living at speeds comparable to normal human experience, while the clouds were existing at a much faster rate.
 Virgil recommended that other sophonts should adopt this perspective on time as a way of appreciating the cosmos.